Managing the Highland Lakes Through Drought

 How full are the lakes?

-Stage 2 of LCRA’s drought response possible this spring
+LCRA now in Stage 2 of its drought response

-In March, LCRA could enter Stage 2 of its Drought Contingency Plan for Firm Customers, which allows no more than once-a-week watering.
-LCRA would return to Stage 2 if on March 1 combined storage of lakes Buchanan and Travis is less than 1.1 million acre-feet and the prior three months of inflows are less than the 25th percentile of historic inflows for that three-month period.
-Inflow totals for December and January have been below the historical inflows for that period.
+LCRA moved to Stage 2 under the Drought Contingency Plan for Firm Water Customers because on March 1, 2025, the amount of water in lakes Buchanan and Travis was below 1.1 million acre-feet, and the prior three months of inflows were less than the 25th percentile of historic inflows for that three-month period.

-LCRA likely to cut off water to most downstream interruptible agricultural customers for third straight year
+No Highland Lakes water available for most interruptible agricultural customers for third straight year

-It is likely that LCRA will determine no water from the Highland Lakes will be available to most interruptible customers for 2025, following provisions in the Water Management Plan.
+LCRA determined no water from the Highland Lakes will be available for most interruptible customers in 2025, following provisions in the Water Management Plan.
 Interruptible customers are agricultural customers in the lower basin that purchase water that can be cut back or cut off during droughts.
-LCRA will make the determination for this year on March 1, 2025.
+Read the March 3 news release.

 Read more about LCRA’s water supply operations and why LCRA releases water from the Highland Lakes.